ManiAm/Lab-cli/README.md

 ### Default Sub-commands

-A default sub-command means:

-- A parent command has exactly one child, and
-- The CLI automatically runs that child if the user stops early.
+A default sub-command means a parent command has exactly one child, and the CLI automatically runs that child if the user stops early.
 Conceptually:

     show ip           ⇒ would automatically run the only child show ip interface ⇒ runs it explicitly

-In Klish, this behavior is not automatic.
+In Klish 3, this behavior is not automatic.
 The parent (`ip`) is considered incomplete unless you define an explicit `<ACTION>` for it.
 If you want `show ip` to execute the same logic as `show ip interface`, you must configure that intentionally in the XML.

 ### Parameter Validation